 Pros and Cons of Short Sales

-By Brenner Spiller & Archer, LLP | April 24, 2017
+By Brenner Spiller & Archer, LLP | October 7, 2021

 Avoid a Foreclosure

-Depending on the circumstances, people who consider a short sale do so with the interest of avoiding a foreclosure.
+Depending on the circumstances, people who consider a short sale do so with the interest of avoiding foreclosure.
 If the seller has assessed the situation and come to the conclusion that they simply won’t be able to keep up with the payments, a short sale would definitely be an advantage.

-- Less Credit Impact
+Less Credit Impact

 A person’s credit can be strongly affected by a foreclosure.
 It’s a mark of unpaid debt that could remain on your credit report for well over 7 years.
 With a short sale, your credit may still be affected, but it may not be as harmful as a foreclosure.

-- Selling Could Be Easier
+Selling Could Be Easier

 Depending on location and various real estate factors, short sales are often in a league of their own.
 By undercutting other homes in the area and simply offering the home at a lower price, short sales often sell quickly, barring any bank delays.
 In fact, short sales are often a dedicated target for investors, house “flippers”, and first-time homebuyers.

-- You’re Not In Full Control
+You’re Not In Full Control

 When a house is listed for sale in the traditional way, everything from the price to the offers is on your terms.
 But when the house is being sold in a short sale, the bank is directly involved.
-The bank ultimately decides if a short sale is valid depending on the offers received; they even have power of negotiation.
+The bank ultimately decides if a short sale is valid depending on the offers received; they even have the power of negotiation.

-- Your Credit May Be Affected
+Your Credit May Be Affected

 Perhaps not as badly as a foreclosure, however, a short sale is still classified as a debt that wasn’t completely paid.

-- It Can Take a While
+It Can Take a While

 Though the popularity of short sales as a bargain has increased in recent years, how quickly your home sells in a short sale largely depends on factors outside of your control.
-There’s the criteria of your location, rates on the market, the value of the home – all this and the skepticism of some buyers willingness to buy the property.
+There’s the criteria of your location, rates on the market, the value of the home – all this and the skepticism of some buyers’ willingness to buy the property.
 Some buyers will try to lower the price to unreasonable lows that can delay and distract the selling process.